-The airport departure tax at the Augusto Sandino Airport in Managua is $US38 and is usually included in your airline ticket.
+The airport departure tax at the Augusto Sandino Airport in Managua is usually included in your airline ticket.
 Check with your travel agent that this is the case.

 Ensure your passport is valid for at least six months from the date you intend to return to Australia.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.